 ● Publish a short-form status update the day after the conference first thing in the morning.
 Put out a call to other key players to attendees to do the same.
 This is a great time to post a photo collage and thank other conference organizers.

-● A great way to feed the post-conference buzz is to ask presenters to share their presentation slides during or immediately after the conference.
+● Ask presenters to share their presentation slides during or immediately after the conference, which is a great way to feed the post-conference buzz.
 They should load in clickable images and links to their websites.

 Promoting your next event doesn’t have to fall completely on your shoulders.
 Utilizing LinkedIn is a great way to work smarter, not harder.
 Center your efforts around the platform where the most important people for your business — decision makers — are going to see it.